ansible/product-demos/linux/README.md

     pool: yes
     iburst: yes
 ```
-**Linux / Enforce Compliance** - Apply compliance profile hardening configuration from a [compliance profile role](https://galaxy.ansible.com/RedHatOfficial) derived from the [Compliance as Code](https://github.com/ComplianceAsCode/content) project.
+**Linux / Enforce Compliance** - Apply security hardening configuration from a [supported compliance profile role](compliance_profiles.md).
 BE AWARE: this could have unintended results based on the current state of your machine.
 Always test on a single machine before distributing at scale.
 For example, AWS instances have NOPASSWD allowed for sudo.
 Running STIG compliance without adding `sudo_remove_nopasswd: false` to extra_vars on the job template will lock you out of the machine.
 This variable is configured on the job template by default for this reason.

 **Linux / Report Compliance** - Run this template before running the "**Linux / Enforce Compliance**" template and again afterwards to highlight the changes made by the enforcement template.
 By default, the reports are available by pointing a web browser to the system(s) where the report runs.
+By setting the `use_httpd` variable to "false" in the template survey the reports will instead be stored on the target node in the /tmp/oscap-reports directory.

 **Linux / Insights Compliance Scan** - Scan the system according to the compliance profile configured via [Red Hat Insights](https://console.redhat.com).
 NOTE: This job will fail if the systems haven't been registered with Insights and associated with a relevant compliance profile.
 A survey when running the job will ask if you have configured all systems with a compliance profile, and effectively skip all tasks in the job template if the answer is "No".